mitodl/pylti/docs/source/flask.rst

         return "Landing page"

-We may have different needs, and maybe we want our landing to only be available for the initial request.
+You may have different needs; maybe you want your landing page available only for the initial request.
-To allow only initial requests to be accessible one can use *request='initial'* as an argument to the decorator.
+For access on the initial requests only, use *request='initial'* as an argument to the decorator.

 .. code-block:: python